serchbauti/habi_technical/README.md

 ```

 where:
-- `user` is the relation with the user that give click in th buton like
+- `user` is the relation with the user that give click in the like button
 - `property` is the relation with a property
-- `created` is the timestamp that user click in button like
+- `created` is the timestamp that user click in the like button

 ## ER diagram
 ![plot](./img/like.png)